Call For a Consultation (305) 373-4400

 The non-convicted property owner may have avoided conviction in a previous trial or was never suspected of a crime.
 Criminal and civil forfeiture requires the prosecution to provide proof in court, while administrative proceedings only need probable cause and forgo the federal court’s involvement.

-In a forfeiture proceeding in United States, the burden of proof is the obligation of the federal prosecutor to show how assets were illegally acquired, purchased with unlawful proceeds, or used to commit criminal acts.
+In a forfeiture proceeding in the United States, the burden of proof is the obligation of the federal prosecutor to show how assets were illegally acquired, purchased with unlawful proceeds, or used to commit criminal acts.

-Sometimes, the burden of proof falls on the owner of the identified property to show the money or property was not knowingly ill-gotten or used.
+Sometimes, the burden of proof falls on the owner of the identified property to show that the money or property was not knowingly ill-gotten or used.
 In some cases, the federal court may decide that the property is forfeited due to illegal conduct, even without a criminal conviction.

 Federal and state government agencies aim to seize property through forfeiture proceedings to punish convicted criminals by reducing the profits gained through their criminal acts, to disrupt and weaken organized crime syndicates, and to use the seized property to compensate victims and fund further government efforts to eliminate federal criminal activity.